waitinfuture/emapreduce/intl.en-US/User Guide/Connect to clusters using SSH.md

 ## Connect to the Master { .section}

 1. SSH logs on to the master with the following commands.
-Obtain the public network IP of the cluster master in the hardware information column on the [Cluster details](intl.en-US/User Guide/Cluster/Cluster details.md#).
+Obtain the public network IP of the cluster master in the host information column on the [Cluster details](intl.en-US/User Guide/Cluster/Cluster details.md#).

     ```
     ssh root@ip.of.master